lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value.
+There are no additional parameters beyond the required `type` value, which must be set to `continue' for this message
+type.

 ## Control

 Indicates a change in the position of a "control" (slider, dial, foot pedal, et cetera).
 In the JSON format used by
-YouMe, this message would look something like:
+YouMe, this message looks something like:

 ```json5
 {